With an eye on Russia, U.S. Navy re-establishing its Second Fleet

 In presenting the new strategy, which will set priorities for the Pentagon for years to come, Defense Secretary Jim Mattis called China and Russia “revisionist powers” that “seek to create a world consistent with their authoritarian models.”

-Russia has increased its naval patrols in the Baltic Sea, the north Atlantic and the Arctic, NATO officials say, although the size of its navy is smaller now than during the Cold War era.
+Russia has increased its naval patrols in the Baltic Sea, the North Atlantic and the Arctic, NATO officials say, although the size of its navy is smaller now than during the Cold War era.

 Since taking office last year, President Donald Trump has tried to build stronger ties with Russian President Vladimir Putin.